Seren del Grappa

 Seren del Grappa is a comune (municipality) in the province of Belluno in the Italian region of Veneto, located about 70 km northwest of Venice and about 35 km southwest of Belluno.
 As of 31 December 2004, it had a population of 2,586 and an area of 62.4 km2.

-Seren del Grappa borders the following municipalities: Alano di Piave, Arsiè, Cismon del Grappa, Feltre, Fonzaso, Paderno del Grappa, Quero.
+Seren del Grappa borders the municipalities of Arsiè, Feltre, Fonzaso, Pieve del Grappa, Setteville, and Valbrenta.